 Overview, Definitions, and Interpretations

-Overview: The purpose of the Association is to own, develop, and maintain all Common Areas within The Villages of Garrison Creek and to approve and administer, as necessary, the Governing Documents which pertain to the enforcement of the Covenants, Conditions, and Restrictions which apply to The Villages of Garrison Creek (the “Community”) and its residents.
+Overview: The purpose of the Association is to perform duties which are necessary or proper in operating for the peace, health, comfort, safety, and general welfare of its members and to own, develop, and maintain all Common Areas within The Villages of Garrison Creek and to approve and administer, as necessary, the Governing Documents which pertain to the enforcement of the Covenants, Conditions, and Restrictions which apply to The Villages of Garrison Creek (the “Community”) and its residents.

 “Articles” shall mean the Articles of Incorporation of The Villages of Garrison Creek Master Property Management Association as a nonprofit corporation.